Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Plot/Ocean Comic Plot Summary.md

 Category: [[Art]] [[Ocean Comic]]
 ___
+### 0 Flash Forward
+Red text: Seven continents ([[Red Voice]])

+Narrator and Fara trapped in a submarine-like vessel, observing a vampire squid outside.
+The narrator wonders if they are heading towards the graveyard at the bottom of all oceans.
-### Prof Missing, Narrator and Substitute Lecturer Embark on Search
+### 1 Prof Missing, Narrator and Substitute Lecturer Embark on Search
+The Narrator is a PhD student of marine biology.
+His professor Landon went missing.
+He visits substitute lecture to find out what happened.

-### Arrive at Landon House, Search Till Night Fall, Ocean Outside
+### 2 Arrive at Landon House, Search Till Night Fall, Ocean Outside

 ### Recover from shock, Test Their Surroundings, Fish Monster in House